-Fernandina Plaza State Historic Site
+Fernandina Plaza Historic State Park

 The Spanish town of Fernandina was first planned in 1769, when the site was occupied by an army detachment.
 The Plaza could be fortified as a defensive work.
 A fort, including a battery of three cannons, was established in 1801.
 Most of the original site is now an open grassy area, marked by a State of Florida Historic Marker.
 Visitors can enjoy a leisurely picnic on the grass, with a view of Victorian era homes and the Amelia River.
-An open grassy area marked by a historic marker.